The Cry It Out Method: How It Works

 To begin Cry It Out, follow these steps:

-1. Create a Sleep Nourishing Environment: We lay out the steps here , and the Smart Sleep Coach by Pampers™ can walk you through the process, too, but generally you want three things in your baby’s room:
+1. Create a Sleep Nourishing Environment: We lay out the steps here to create the perfect sleep environment – the Smart Sleep Coach by Pampers™ app can walk you through the process, too.
+An overview is you want to make sure your baby's room is dark, the ideal temperature, and has a noise machine.

-1. Create a Calm, Consistent Bedtime Routine: The set of actions you perform every night before bed, a calming bedtime routine soothes your baby before bed and creates a recognizable pattern that will start to cue them it’s time to sleep.
-Most importantly this routine gets them all the way to sleepy – but not yet asleep, and doesn’t include feeding (that should be separated from sleep completely).
+1. Create a Calm, Consistent Bedtime Routine: A calming bedtime routine is the set of actions you do before bed that calms your baby and creates a recognizable pattern that will start to cue them it’s time to sleep.
+Most importantly this routine gets them ready to sleep but not yet asleep, and doesn’t include feeding (that should be separated from sleep and done before bedtime).

-1. Put Your Baby Down Sleepy But Awake: The best bedtime for babies is around 7pm, earlier if naps don’t go well.
-If your baby’s wake windows are aligned with their sleep schedule, they will usually become more drowsy as the bedtime routine goes on.
-Regardless of when they become more drowsy, be sure to put your baby down before they’re completely asleep.
+1. Put Your Baby Down Sleepy But Awake: The best bedtime for babies depends on their age, nap schedules, and personalized sleep needs – this is why we recommend a smart schedule app.
+If your baby’s wake windows are aligned with their sleep schedule, they usually become more sleepy as the bedtime routine goes on.
+If they show sleepy cues before bedtime, start the routine earlier.
+You want to put your baby down before they’re completely asleep.

 How Long Does Cry It Out Take?